usnistgov/SFA/README.md

 Several Tcl packages not included in freewrap also need to be installed.

-- teapot.zip in the 'files' directory contains the additional Tcl packages
+- teapot.zip from the 'source' directory contains the additional Tcl packages
 - Create a directory C:/Tcl/lib
 - Unzip teapot.zip to the 'lib' directory to create C:/Tcl/lib/teapot